 Regular attendance at school is vitally important to each student as it directly affects his/her progress academically and his/her development of attitudes and habits for later life.
 Studies of student progress in school show a high correlation between attendance and success or absence and failure.
+Employers and institutions of higher education request attendance records as a part of student application data and weigh such records heavily in their decisions.

 While keeping records of student attendance is a school function, the primary responsibility for ensuring regular attendance at school rests with the parent and the student.
 At the same time, the school continually tries to teach students the value and importance of regular attendance.
-Through the cooperative efforts of parents and the school, it is hoped that each student will develop positive attendance habits and attitudes, which will be helpful to his/her future endeavors.
+Through the cooperative efforts of parents and the school, it is hoped that each student will develop attendance habits and attitudes, which will be helpful to his/her future endeavors.